Royal Caribbean Group (RCL) Upgraded Issued by Wall Street Gurus

 RCL’s Market Performance

-RCL stocks went up by 2.76% for the week, with a monthly drop of -8.02% and a quarterly performance of 32.17%, while its annual performance rate touched -35.50%.
-The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 5.07% for Royal Caribbean Group.
-The simple moving average for the period of the last 20 days is -0.01% for RCL stocks with a simple moving average of -2.23% for the last 200 days.
+RCL stocks went up by 8.93% for the week, with a monthly jump of 1.35% and a quarterly performance of 43.50%, while its annual performance rate touched -31.39%.
+The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 4.86% for Royal Caribbean Group.
+The simple moving average for the period of the last 20 days is 8.09% for RCL stocks with a simple moving average of 6.50% for the last 200 days.

 Analysts’ Opinion of RCL